coderaman7/redbot/Readme.md

   - [x] Post a Particular URL
   - [x] Post Multiple Images on Reddit without even opening a single browser
   - [x] Post Text to Multiple Sub reddits
+  - [x] Post from Saved Vids/Posts
 - [x] Delete your Post or Comments based on a set amount of Likes/Karma
     - [x] This set amount can be changable
 - [x] Download Saved Vids from Reddit
+- [x] Post on Subreddites posted last time

-See the [open issues](https://github.com/coderaman07/redbot/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/coderaman7/redbot/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>